nmaeder/UmbrellaPipeline/docs/api/index.rst

 ~~~~~~~~~~~~~~~~~~~~~~~

 This is the main module provided.
 It combines the submodules listed below, and makes quick and easy use of this tool possible.
 Of course, you don't need to
 use this tool like this, but you can use the sub-modules how you want.
-See :docs:`examples` for more details.

 .. toctree::
    :maxdepth: 1